• Skip to primary navigation

 This Mexican sauce recipe is one I have been following for decades and the only sauce my family loves with their Mexican dishes!

-My love for Mexican food began decades ago when I was in Denver, Colorado after my marriage.
+My love for Tex Mex (or as it is mostly identified as Mexican food all over USA) began decades ago when I was in Denver, Colorado, USA after my marriage.

 Of course, now, you can see these dishes everywhere in the world!

-But my favorites were that fresh, spicy salsa, smothered burritos, smothered chimichangas, crispy tacos and tostadas etc.
+But my favorites were that fresh, spicy salsa, smothered burritos soaked in that sauce, smothered chimichangas (chimichanga are deep fried burritos), crispy tacos (now soft taco is more popular) and crispy tostadas (flat, crispy corn tortilla) etc.

-Most Mexican restaurants normally welcome you with a bowl of their special tomato salsa along with a mountain of tortilla chips in their customary cane basket while you order and wait for your favorite Mexican food to arrive!!
+Most Mexican restaurants, even today normally welcome you with a bowl of their special tomato salsa along with a mountain of tortilla chips in their customary cane basket while you order and wait for your favorite Mexican food to arrive!!

-They are served unlimited and me and my family used to always look forward to biting into these crisp, freshly made tortilla or nacho chips coated with the hot and chunky salsa.
+They are served unlimited and me and my family used to always look forward to biting into these crisp, freshly made, warm tortilla or nacho chips coated with the hot and chunky salsa while we wait for our order.

 We never failed to request their hot variety of salsa too as we love a lot of spiciness and heat in all our dishes!!